tchajed/sys-verif-fa25/docs/notes/sep-logic.md

 ## Overview

 After much time spent on functional programs, we will now finally start talking about _imperative programs_.
-Specifically we will add (1) mutable variables allocated on the heap and (2) while loops.
-Separation logic will be the new idea that will allow reasoning about pointers.
+Specifically we will add mutable variables allocated on the heap and pointers.
+Separation logic will be the new idea that will allow reasoning about pointers, especially the problem of aliasing: two pointers might have the same value, so storing a value in one affects the other.

 $$
 \gdef\ife#1#2#3{\text{\textbf{if} } #1 \text{ \textbf{then} } #2 \text{ \textbf{else} } #3}